 If you have been living together uninterruptedly during more than 2 years, or the relationship has been formalized through a Notary, or there is a common child, then the law recognizes your situation as one of a civil partnership.
 On today’s post, we want to address the most relevant points to consider when formalizing a pareja de hecho.
-We will analyse the related legislation, the rights that emanate from it, and how do the different legal provisions incise depending on the autonomous community in which we are settled.
+We will analyze the related legislation, the rights that emanate from it, and how do the different legal provisions incise depending on the autonomous community in which we are settled.

 Spanish Civil Partnership Legislation